Professional member: £150.00

 Ian Helme, Matrix Chambers

 Digital media law is an area of constant change.
 The revised AVMS Directive adopted last year is likely to be implemented in the UK, with enhanced rules for the protection of children and extended to cover a wider class of digital media players.
 There are ongoing discussions about the future of online TV and the regulation of electronic programme guides, and proposed reforms to copyright law and to consumer regulations will impact on media distribution and advertising.
-Upheavals in privacy and data protection law, including the GDPR over the last year and the upcoming ePrivacy Regulation, also have a particular impact on the media industry.
-There are also suggestions about imposing a “duty of care” on social media platforms.
+And now the Government has released its long-awaited White Paper on Online Harms which proposes a "duty of care" on social media companies.

 This half day masterclass led by SCL’s Media Committee will explore these issues in detail.

 9.30 - TV, Tech & Regulation (Nicola Phillips)